renu-pal/spr-exercises/README.md

 ## Setup

-Install python and the packages from `requirements.txt` as described in [setup.pdf](setup.pdf).
+Follow [setup.pdf](setup.pdf).
+Afterwards you should have a working miniconda installation, a python environment with the installed requirements and a clone of this exercise repository.
+All commands assume you run them from the root of the repository folder unless otherwise stated.

-Get familiar with [jupyter notebooks](https://jupyter-notebook.readthedocs.io/en/stable/), start a local notebook server with the `jupyter lab` command and open the exercise notebooks to start coding.
+Get familiar with [jupyter notebooks](https://jupyter-notebook.readthedocs.io/en/stable/), start a local jupyter lab server with the `jupyter lab` command and open the exercise notebooks to start coding.
+You can also use `jupyter notebook` for a simpler interface.